marklogic-community/marklogicworkflow/documentation/INSTALL.md

 Some tasks require global configuration.
 An example of this is the email task which requires SMTP settings.

 TODO: Provide a standard way to support this.

+## Production server advice

+### Task server limits

+By default the number of threads on a task server is 16.
+This should not be a problem as most MarkLogic Workflow CPF tasks execute within a second, and don't stay on the task server if waiting for user action.
+You may find instances, however, where you wish to increase this number.
+An example might be a web service call that you are blocking for a response for, where the response could take seconds or minutes rather than milliseconds.